 These articles, videos and podcasts accompany the Women of Mathematics photo exhibition, which celebrates female mathematicians from institutions throughout Europe.
 The exhibition was launched in Berlin in the summer of 2016 and featured thirteen female mathematicians.
 Another six women, all mathematicians at the University of Cambridge, have now contributed their portraits too.
 We took the opportunity to interview these women about their work and life, and you can read, hear or watch the interviews by clicking on the links below.
+You will also be able to download pdf files of the exhibition posters.

 The portraits will be on display in the Isaac Newton Institute and the Centre for Mathematical Sciences, both in Cambridge, from Tuesday 25th April 2017, and in the Betty and Gordon Moore Library following the exhibition.